-Initiated in 1967, the IIC Film Club is today the oldest functioning film society in Delhi.
+Initiated in 1967, the Film Club today is one of the oldest functioning film societies in Delhi.
 Open to all members of the Centre its membership includes film makers, artists, academicians, film critics and scholars, journalists, students and other film buffs.

-Every month the Film Club screens four to six films of merit and excellence, such as experimental works and art house cinema not normally available in the commercial circuit.
-In addition, it presents festivals and retrospectives around the classic work of renowned directors as well as films by avant-garde directors in the international circuits shaping new directions in cinema.
-Retrospectives organised have included the works of directors such as Ingmar Bergman (Sweden), Akira Kurosawa, Yasujiro Ozu, and Takeshi Kitano (Japan), Fritz Lang, Rainer Werner Fassbinder, Werner Herzog and Wim Wenders (Germany), Jean Renoir, Francois Truffaut and Jean Luc Godard (France), Vittorio de Sica, Pier Paolo Pasolini (Italy), David Lean, Alfred Hitchcock (U.K.), Andrei Tarkovsky (Russia), Krzysztof Kieslowski and Andrzej Wajda (Poland); Marta Meszaros (Hungary); Kaurismaki Brothers (Finland); Pedro Almodovar (Spain); Manoel de Oliviera (Portugal); Wong Kar-Wai and Zhang Yimou (China); and Lester James Peries (Sri Lanka).
-Equally, the Film Club has organised retrospectives of Indian film makers such as Satyajit Ray, Ritwik Ghatak, Mrinal Sen, Adoor Gopalakrishnan, G. Aravindan, Shyam Benegal, Merchant-Ivory Productions; and Aparna Sen.
+The focus of the Film Club is to screen films of merit and excellence that are not normally available in the commercial circuit, experimental works and art house cinema.
+Four to six films are screened every month and festivals and retrospectives organised focusing on the work of well-known directors, actors, genre or country.
+The retrospectives have focused primarily on classics in world cinema by directors who have left an indelible mark in cinematic annals; and works by experimental and path breaking new directors in the international circuits whose ongoing body of work continue to shape the new directions in cinema.
+Retrospectives organised have included the works of directors such as Ingmar Bergman (Sweden), Akira Kurosawa, Yasujiro Ozu, and Takeshi Kitano (Japan), Fritz Lang, Rainer Werner Fassbinder, Werner Herzog and Wim Wenders (Germany), Jean Renoir, Francois Truffaut and Jean Luc Godard (France), Vittorio de Sica, Pier Paolo Pasolini (Italy), David Lean, Alfred Hitchcock (U.K.), Andrei Tarkovsky (Russia), Krzysztof Kieslowski and Andrzej Wajda (Poland); Marta Meszaros (Hungary); Kaurismaki Brothers (Finland); Pedro Almodovar (Spain); Manoel de Oliviera (Portugal); Wong Kar-Wai and Zhang Yimou (China) Equally, the Film Club has organised retrospectives of Indian film makers such as Satyajit Ray, Ritwik Ghatak, Mrinal Sen, Adoor Gopalakrishnan, G. Aravindan, Shyam Benegal, Merchant-Ivory Productions; and Aparna Sen

-Film festivals on particular genre have included, among others, a Focus on Women Directors and Adaptations of Literary Classics into Film through the works of leading Russian directors and by world cinema directors; Festival of Feature Films focusing on Issues of Migration and Transnationalism by directors of Indian origin.
-Festivals of Films from Latin American and the Iberian Peninsula and also the first Festival of Films from the Northeast, looking at the work of some the leading directors from the region who were present to personally present their work.
+Film festivals on particular genre have included, among others, a focus on women directors and adaptations of literary classics into film through the works of leading Russian directors and by world cinema directors; festival of feature films focusing on issues of migration and transnationalism by directors of Indian origin.
+Festivals of films from Latin American and the Iberian Peninsula and also the first festival of films from the Northeast, looking at the work of some the leading directors from the region who were present on the occasion to personally present their work.
 Many of the film festivals and retrospectives also included half-day seminars and discussions around the theme of the festival.

-Several documentary festivals are held annually and these include ‘The Asian Women’s Film Festival’ to mark international women’s day; and ‘Filmit India’ a festival of films made by school children on culture and heritage; and two biennial festivals ‘Travelling Film South Asia’ which focuses on the best documentaries of the region; and ‘Quotes from the Earth’ a festival of ecology and environmental films.
+Several documentary festivals are held annually and these include ‘The Asian Women’s Film Festival’ to mark international women’s day; and two biennial festivals ‘Travelling Film South Asia’ which focuses on the best documentaries of the region; and ‘Quotes from the Earth’ a festival of ecology and environmental films.
 Apart from these other smaller theme based documentary festivals are regularly held.